karlospn/mytechramblings-site-source-code/content/posts/building-and-deploying-a-dotnet-app-on-arm64-part2-demo.md

 }
 ```

-This is a more CPU-bound API, so I'm going to deploy this app in 2 Fargate services: the first one will target an ARM64 processor and the second one an AMD64 processor.

-Let's run a test with Artillery during 240 seconds with 3req/sec (more than that it will crash the app, because it takes quite considerable time to calculate the result).
+Let's run a test with Artillery for 240 seconds at a rate of 3 requests per second (if we increase the rate, most of the requests will likely time out due to the significant amount of time required to calculate the results.).

 ### **Requests**